What I Took with Me; What I Brought Back

 Procedures

-- Prepare two backpacks, each containing 5-6 objects.
-The first backpack (What I Took) could contain objects representing your preparations for living in your host country (language dictionary, map, pictures of family/home).
-The second should contain objects representing what you brought back or learned from your experience (cultural expressions/artwork; a picture of a project site; a book you read in a new language; etc.)
+- Prepare two backpacks, each containing 5 to 6 objects.
+The first backpack could contain objects representing your preparations for living in your host country (language dictionary, map, pictures of family/home).
+The second should contain objects representing what you brought back or learned from your experience (cultural expressions/artwork, a picture of a project site, a book you read in a new language, etc.)

-- Discuss how life in Peace Corps changed your perspective.
+- Discuss how life in the Peace Corps changed your perspective.
 What were some unexpected challenges you faced?
-How did your expectations differ from reality upon arriving in your host country?
+How did your expectations differ from reality in your host country?
 How can challenges impact people in positive ways?

 Extension

-- Relate to students’ lives by asking them to consider times when they have been in new places, situations, or cultures.
+- Ask students to consider times when they have been in new places, situations, or cultures and how they had to meet challenges and adapt.